DISCOVER ADFA

 Gain a world-class degree

-Gain a fully funded degree in Arts, Business, Engineering, Science or Computing from UNSW, one of Australia’s top 5 universities.
+Gain a fully funded degree in Arts, Business, Engineering & Computing or Science from UNSW, one of Australia’s leading universities.

 Graduate with a guaranteed job